softmatterlab/SmartTrap/README.md

 To start a protocol hit the "toggle protocol" button.

 **Mouse tools**

-There are several different tools you can use with the mouse.
-These are found and selected in the top left of the interface.
-With these you can for instance zoom in the camera view to an area of interest, measure distances and move the sample stage.
+There are several different tools you can use with the mouse to interact with the instrument based on what is seen on the camera feed.
+These tools are found and selected in the top left of the interface.
+With these you can for instance zoom in the camera view to an area of interest, measure distances, move the lasers and move the sample stage by clikcing and dragging.

 **Plotting**